mshafer1/website/_Blog/super_light_weight_static_server.md

 date: 2019-05-21 21:00:00 -0500
 ---

+# Update 2025

+Over the last couple of years, I've learned that Python has a folder and file http server built in.
+This entire process is replaced by:

+`python3 -m http.server`

+To open an http server on port 8000 serving the current cwd.

+You can even override the direct, the bind address, and/or the port if needed.
+See `python3 -m http.server --help` for details.

 # Background

 There have been a couple of times when I wanted to just quickly pull up a directory as a web site and check that I had the files laid out correctly before pushing them to the main server.